SamirGhias/TreeMapVisualizer/README.md

 # Task 2: Augmented Code for Viewing Country Population Data:
-I made use of the Abstract tree class in task 1 to show my ability to reuse code for a similar requirement.
-Instead of scanning a file folder it simply parses the regions.json file, with the parent node as the world and further divided into regions and countries with populations as the (size) attribute.
+I made use of the Abstract tree class in task 1 to test the ability to reuse code for an identical requirement.

+Instead of scanning a file folder it simply parses the regions.json and populations.json files, with the parent node as the world and further divided into regions and countries with populations as the (size) attribute.
+The same functionality and interactivity were required with no effect on runtime.

 # Demo of Population Data
 ![](https://github.com/SamirGhias/TreeMapVisualizer/blob/main/gifs/population%20gif.gif)